zwave-js/zwave-js-ui/README.md

 ### Reverse Proxy Setup

-If you need to setup ZWave To MQTT behind a reverse proxy that needs a _subpath_ to work, take a look at [the reverse proxy configuraiton docs](docs/subpath.md).
+If you need to setup ZWave To MQTT behind a reverse proxy that needs a _subpath_ to work, take a look at [the reverse proxy configuration docs](docs/subpath.md).

 ## :nerd_face: Development